-King’s Day marks the Dutch monarch’s birthday and is probably the biggest birthday party you will ever celebrate.
-Because it is an official national holiday in the Netherlands, Aruba, Curaçao, and Sint Maarten, it is a day off for most people.
+King’s Day (or Koningsdag in Dutch) marks the Dutch monarch’s birthday and is probably the biggest birthday party you'll ever celebrate.
+It's a day off for most people, as it's an official national holiday in the Netherlands, Aruba, Curaçao, and Sint Maarten.

 Dutch canals are a hotspot full of boats with partying people during King's Day.

 King’s Day began in 1885 as Prinsessedag (Princesses Day).
 From Queen Wilhelmina (1891) to Queen Beatrix (2013), the day was called Queen’s Day.
 At the time, the holiday took place annually on April 30, the birthday of Queen Juliana, the grandmother of our current King Willem-Alexander.
 Since Willem-Alexander became king in 2014, the day is called King’s Day and is now celebrated on his birthday: April 27.
 In 2023, King's Day was celebrated for the tenth time.

 The inauguration of Willem-Alexander took place on 30 April 2013 in Amsterdam.
 Willem-Alexander ascended the throne immediately following the abdication of his mother Queen Beatrix earlier that day.
 2013 was the last year that Queen's Day was celebrated on April 30.

 Fun fact: many tourists still come to Amsterdam in orange outfits on April 30 for Queen’s Day, while King’s Day is nowadays celebrated three days earlier.
 Woops!